 OET test is held once a month only.
 This is usually on the second or the third Saturday of the month.
-You can check exam dates here.
+You can check 2023 OET exam dates.

 The OET can be taken in approximately 40 countries, at one of the 110 locations, with test dates being available every month.
 The test is usually held at an exam center, English language school or reputed university, and you can check the available test dates and locations online.